IMT2020511/4Bit_ring_counter_iiitb/readme.md

 **PRE SYNTHESIS**

-To clone the repository, download the netlist files and simulate the results, Enter the following commands in your terminal:
+-To clone the repository, download the netlist files and simulate the results, Enter the following commands in your terminal:

  $ git clone https://github.com/DantuNandiniDevi/iiitb_freqdiv